 The Company's property, plant and equipment are recorded at cost when acquired.
 Depreciation expense is computed on property, plant and equipment based upon a straight line method over the estimated useful life of the assets, which is based upon a standard classification of the asset group.
 Buildings and improvements are depreciated over a useful life of 15 to 30 years, machinery and equipment are depreciated over a useful life of 3 to 10 years and vehicles are depreciated over a life of 2 to 6 years.
 These useful life estimates have been developed based upon the Company's historical experience of asset life utility, and whether the asset is new or used when placed in service.
 The actual life and utility of the asset may vary from this estimated life.
 Useful lives of the assets may be modified from time to time when the future utility or life of the asset is deemed to change from that originally estimated when the asset was placed in service.
-Depreciation expense was approximately \$50.9 million, \$26.3 million and \$21.4 million in fiscal years ending December 31, 2011, January 1, 2011 and January 2, 2010, respectively.
+Depreciation expense was approximately \$57.3 million, \$50.9 million and \$26.3 million in fiscal years ending December 29, 2012, December 31, 2011 and January 1, 2011, respectively.

 The Company's intangible assets, including permits, routes, non-compete agreements, trade names and royalty, consulting and leasehold agreements are recorded at fair value when acquired.
 Amortization expense is computed on these intangible assets based upon a straight line method over the estimated useful life of the assets, which is based upon a standard classification of the asset group.
-Collection routes are amortized over a useful life of 5 to 20 years; non-compete agreements are amortized over a useful life of 3 to 7 years; trade names with a finite life are amortized over a useful life of 15 years; royalty, consulting and leasehold agreements are amortized over the term of the agreement; and permits are amortized over a useful life of 11 to 20 years.
+Collection routes are amortized over a useful life of 5 to 20 years; non-compete agreements are amortized over a useful life of 3 to 7 years; trade names with a finite life are amortized over a useful life of 15 years; royalty, consulting and leasehold agreements are amortized over the term of the agreement; and permits are amortized over a useful life of 10 to 20 years.
 The actual economic life and utility of the asset may vary from this estimated life.
 Useful lives of the assets may be modified from time to time when the future utility or life of the asset is deemed to change from that originally estimated when the asset was placed in service.
-Intangible asset amortization expense was approximately \$28.0 million, \$5.6 million and \$3.8 million in fiscal years ending December 31, 2011, January 1, 2011 and January 2, 2010, respectively.
+Intangible asset amortization expense was approximately \$28.1 million, \$28.0 million and \$5.6 million in fiscal years ending December 29, 2012, December 31, 2011 and January 1, 2011, respectively.

 The Company reviews the carrying value of long-lived assets for impairment when events or changes in circumstances indicate that the carrying amount of an asset, or related asset group, may not be recoverable from estimated future undiscounted cash flows.
 Recoverability of assets to be held and used is measured by a comparison of the carrying amount of an asset or asset group to estimated undiscounted future cash flows expected to be generated by the asset or asset group.
 If the carrying amount of the asset exceeds its estimated future cash flows, an impairment charge is recognized by the amount by which the carrying amount of the asset exceeds the fair value of the asset.
-In Fiscal 2011, Fiscal 2010 and Fiscal 2009, no triggering event occurred requiring that the Company perform testing of all of its long-lived assets for impairment.
+In Fiscal 2012, Fiscal 2011 and Fiscal 2010, no triggering event occurred requiring that the Company perform testing of its long-lived assets for impairment.

-The net book value of property, plant and equipment was approximately \$400.2 million and \$393.4 million at December 31, 2011 and January 1, 2011, respectively.
-The net book value of intangible assets was approximately \$362.9 million and \$391.0 million at December 31, 2011 and January 1, 2011, respectively.
+The net book value of property, plant and equipment was approximately \$453.9 million and \$400.2 million at December 29, 2012 and December 31, 2011, respectively.
+The net book value of intangible assets was approximately \$337.4 million and \$362.9 million at December 29, 2012 and December 31, 2011, respectively.